top of page

 While finding and seeing birds will be the priority, we will also do a bit of informal workshopping in the afternoons to learn more about the mechanisms and marvels of bird migration.
 Day one will begin at the dock for the Hardy Boat in New Harbor.
 We’ll keep an eye out for birds from the top deck of the boat as we make the hour-long crossing to the island.
 Upon our arrival, we’ll hit the ground running to make the most out of our first morning at this special place.
 Once we’re on land, we’ll be on foot for the next 2 days, with several walks throughout the day.
 We’ll mostly be on dirt roads with some steep sections, but we’ll also traverse some narrow trails full of roots and rocks.
 Expect to spend time on “unimproved surfaces.”
 You will set a new personal record on your step-counter – especially when the bird we most want to see gets discovered on the opposite end of the island just before mealtime!

-After we check in at Monhegan House, lunch will be on your own, with a variety of options scattered about the town.
+On the first day, after we check in at Monhegan House, lunch will be on your own, with a variety of options scattered about the town.
 After a break, we’ll head back out later in the afternoon for some more birding, before assembling again for an evening “cocktail hour” (BYOB; also available on the island) and our migration workshop where we’ll discuss the birds of the day, how and why we saw (and didn’t see) what we did, and more.
 The next two mornings we’ll once again maximize our time on the island.
 Following a short walk shortly after sunrise, we’ll enjoy the famous Monhegan House breakfast before birding for the remainder of the morning.
-Once again, we’ll break for lunch before reconvening for some afternoon birding: on the second day until we prepare for our evening “cocktail hour and migration review” and on the third day, right up until it’s time to head to the ferry.
+Once again, we’ll break for lunch before reconvening for some afternoon birding: on the second day until we prepare for our evening “cocktail hour and migration review” (if time allows), and on the third day, right up until it’s time to head to the ferry.

 Some folks may wish to skip some walks, either to sleep in or to take in the museum and art galleries, but there will be some free time after lunch each afternoon for everyone to partake in all the other special things the island has to offer, from hiking to an incredible craft brewery.

-Fall asleep to the sound of the sea and wake up to panoramic views of Maine’s premier seaside oasis.
+More about Monhegan House: Fall asleep to the sound of the sea and wake up to panoramic views of Maine's premier seaside oasis.
 The Monhegan House offers 27 bright, comfortable rooms on four floors with beautiful views of the ocean, the lighthouse and meadow, or both.
 They offer both single and double rooms that are appointed with period furniture and plush, comfortable bedding.
+Bathrooms are shared, but each individual stall is private.

 This workshop includes:

-2 Night Accommodations at the Monhegan House
+2 Night accommodations at the Monhegan House

 Breakfast at Monhegan House Saturday and Sunday